vektor-finance/invoker-contract-evm/scripts/deployment/README.md

 Repeat the steps described for local deployment, but replace the network flag with the network id (corresponding to `network-config.yaml`).

-To deploy on rinkeby, you would type:
+To deploy on goerli, you would type:
-`brownie run deployment/registry --network ethereum-rinkeby-test` `brownie run deployment/deploy --network ethereum-rinkeby-test`
+`brownie run deployment/registry --network ethereum-goerli-test` `brownie run deployment/deploy --network ethereum-goerli-test`